louisaslett/mlmc/cran-comments.md

 In this version I have:

 * Added acronym explanation and single quoted 'C++' in DESCRIPTION, as requested.
+* Added return value information to `opre_l`, `mcqml06_l`, and `plot.mlmc.test`.
+Thank you very much for identifying this (CRAN review is so important and works!), I thought I'd been so careful and am horrified these slipped through.

 ## R CMD check results